lodash-archive/lodash-cli/README.md

 # lodash-cli v2.0.0

-The Lo-Dash command-line interface for creating custom builds and precompiling templates.
+The [Lo-Dash](http://lodash.com/) command-line interface for creating custom builds and precompiling templates.

 ## Dive in

-Head on over to the [documentation](http://lodash.com/custom-builds) for build commands and usage examples.
+Head on over to the [Lo-Dash custom builds documentation](http://lodash.com/custom-builds) for build commands and usage examples.

 ## Support